 Singapore: Nanyang Technological University (fall or spring).
 See www.ntu.edu.sg/

-Study abroad at other institutions is possible, but may mean that you will not be taking CS while abroad.
-If that is the case, you will probably only be able to study abroad for a single semester.
+Study abroad at other institutions is possible, some of which have CS courses but may not have as many options as the above listed locations.
+If you choose to study somewhere with few CS courses, you will probably only be able to study abroad for a single semester.

 To determine what courses may be offered in CS/math/science where you want to study abroad, go to the Study Abroad Programs Page and click on your program of interest.
 On that page, there should be a link to course equivalencies.